GENI-NSF/geni-tools/README-authorization.txt

 aggregate may want to consider
    - SFA Authorization: Does the given call satisfy SFA criteria?
-(Is there a credential signed by a trusted authority providing the authorization to perform given operation in given contexgt
+(Is there a credential signed by a trusted authority providing the authorization to perform given operation in given context?)
    - Quotas.
 A given aggregate may wish to place quotas on the amount or number of resources allowed to be allocated to a given entity (user, slice, project, authority) at a given time or over time.
 Depending on